maudg94/deepLearningProject/README.md

 ### model 1 : to overfit

-We tried different model and techniques to resolve the problem.
+We tried different models and techniques to resolve the problem.
 Our first model was the one we used for overfitting, a simple Sequential CNN, which was still a bit deeper than any models we developed during the course.
 We used Convolutionnal and Max pooling layers to reduce the image size.
 We added batch normalization layers since we read that it could make our model training faster and more stable.
 We also decided to add one dropout layer, to avoid too much overfitting.
 We then added simple dense layers with a softmax activation to normalize the outputs to a probability distribution over predicted output classes.

-For the optimizer we choose Adam and a reduce learning rate on plateau.
+For the optimizer we choose Adam and we also introduced a reduce learning rate on plateau callback to help reduce the learning rate when the monitored metric (which is here the training loss first) began to stagnate.
 ```py
 def get_model():